monsterkosh/json-multiplier/README.md

 If you encounter some ```-2 ENON``` errors, it's probably due to the lack of read/write permissions in the Desktop folder.
 To solve this, create a "jsonX" folder on your Desktop.
 And a "results" folder inside the "jsonX" one.

-If you continue to have issues please use the JSON Multiplier RAW Version available on: https://github.com/monsterkosh/ (in progress)
+If you continue to have issues please use the JSON Multiplier RAW Version available on: https://github.com/monsterkosh/json-multiplier-raw
 And don't forget to report this issues to me so I can fix them on the next version.